getgrav/grav-plugin-feed/README.md

 # Installation

-To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins` and rename the folder to `feed`.
+To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
+Then, rename the folder to `feed`.

 You should now have all the plugin files under